3 men arrested after a shooting at a Minnesota bar leaves 1 dead and more than a dozen wounded - KRDO

 3 men arrested after a shooting at a Minnesota bar leaves 1 dead and more than a dozen wounded

-Police in St. Paul, Minnesota, have arrested three men after a shooting at a bar overnight Saturday left a woman in her 20s dead and 14 others injured.
+Police in St. Paul, Minnesota, have arrested three men after a shooting at a bar left a woman dead and 14 others injured, authorities said.

 Around 12:15 a.m.
-Sunday, multiple people called 911 to report that shots had been fired inside the busy bar on West 7th Street, and they “frantically begged” for help, according to the city.
+Sunday, several people called 911 to report shots fired inside the Seventh Street Truck Park on West 7th Street, and they “frantically begged” for help, according to the city.

-Officers walked into a “hellish situation,” said Steve Linders, public information officer for the St. Paul Police Department.
+Officers walked into a “hellish situation” upon arrival, said Steve Linders, public information officer for the St. Paul Police Department.

 Police discovered victims inside and outside the bar, Linders said.

-Fourteen people were taken to the hospital, and the woman in her 20s died at the scene.
+Fourteen people were taken to the hospital.
+Wiley died at the scene.

-The three men arrested are in the hospital being treated for injuries they received during the incident, St. Paul Police said in a tweet announcing the arrests.
+The three men arrested are in the hospital being treated for injuries they received during the incident, police said in a tweet announcing the arrests.

 Once the men are discharged, they’ll be taken to jail and “await a charging decision.”